FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 > When in mute mode, a slight fade out is applied to avoid clicks.
 The length of the fade can be adjusting by making the source go faster or slower.

-Note that the preferred behavior are clamping or muting. **Clamping or muting will prevent an aberrant render in sound and localization.**
+Note that the preferred behaviours are clamping or muting. **Clamping will prevent an aberrant render in sound and localization.**

 The pictures below shown some key cases of clamping, on non-surround systems: